a-steris/browser-automation/README.md

 2. Visit `http://localhost:5001` in your browser

-3. Log in using your Stripe Secret Key (test mode recommended)
+3. Log in using your Stripe Secret Key (test mode recommended) and configure your AWS access key(s)

 4. Access features:
    - View real-time balance